![]() | Lacina, Ludvík Jakub | |

 © ÖStA

-One of the documents suggests that the reserve hospital was located in the cavalry barracks of Kamionka Strumiłowa in 1916 and this makes sense as the 2nd army operating in eastern Galicia at the time.
-His documents from the Czechoslovak army claim that he served for 18 months in Albania, and the correspondence regarding the money collection case shows the location of Feldsuperiorat as Skutari (now Shkodër).
+One of the documents suggests that the reserve hospital was located in the cavalry barracks of Kamionka Strumiłowa in 1916, and this makes sense as the 2nd Army was operating in eastern Galicia at the time.
+His documents from the Czechoslovak army claim that he served for 18 months in Albania, and the correspondence regarding the money-collection case shows the location of Feldsuperiorat as Skutari (now Shkodër).
 It thus appears that the mobile reserve hospital was transported to Albania in early 1917.

-His whereabouts during 1918 are not known, apart from the fact that he was back in his native Moravia by the time Austria-Hungary collapsed and that he on 14 August 1918 had arrived in the spa town of Karlsbad (Karlovy Vary), registered with permanent address Krasna.
+His whereabouts during 1918 are not known, apart from the fact that he was back in his native Moravia by the time Austria-Hungary collapsed, and that on 14 August 1918 he had arrived in the spa town of Karlsbad (Karlovy Vary), registered with the permanent address Krasna.

 In the Czechoslovak Army